aleaxit/gmpy/docs/mpz.rst

 Multiple-precision Integers
 ===========================

+.. currentmodule:: gmpy2

-The gmpy2 *mpz* type supports arbitrary precision integers.
-It should be a drop-in replacement for Python's *long* type.
-Depending on the platform and the specific operation, an *mpz* will be faster than Python's *long* once the precision exceeds 20 to 50 digits.
+The gmpy2 :class:`mpz` type supports arbitrary precision integers.
+It should be a drop-in replacement for Python's :class:`int` type.
+Depending on the platform and the specific operation, an :class:`mpz` will be faster than Python's :class:`int` once the precision exceeds 20 to 50 digits.
 All the special integer functions in GMP are supported.